Just-Helpful/nixos/.github/README.md

 # Nix-Config

-NixOS configuration for a personal laptop, heavily inspired by vimjoyer
+NixOS configuration for a personal laptop, heavily inspired by vimjoyer and NotAShelf

 ## Layout